 July, 4.
 The redesigned Haymarket Theatre opens in London.

 August, 7.
-Death of Caroline of Brunswick, queen consort of King George IV (born in 1768).
+Death of Caroline of Brunswick, queen consort of King George IV (born in 1768) at Brandenburg House in Hammersmith, London.

 October, 4.
 Death of John Rennie the Elder, civil engineer (born in 1761).